 8. Heart-Shaped Lips

 Heart-shaped lips have a defined cupid’s bow and a sharp lower lip that makes a shape of a heart.
 To bring more attention to the heart, dab some highlighter on the cupid.
 Smudge the lip liner towards the outline if you want to blur out the edges.
+These heart-shaped lips are perfect for a stunning pout or romantic kiss.

 9. Downward-Turned Lips